- Peer-to-Peer Business Lending

 The success of a community centric crowdfunding site will depend greatly on the number of people and organizations in the area who are made aware of the investor, issuer and community benefits of the site for alternative financing.
 In addition, the successful implementation and operation of a community centric crowdfunding site will depend on the input and direction of local leaders, because each community is different and may be responsive to different programs and approaches.

-As the C3Funding platform grows, Crowdfunding Services commits to its continued efforts to strengthen the economic growth and development of communities by making alternative funding investments readily accessible to individuals who are looking to invest back into their community.
+As the C3Funding platform grows, Crowdfunding Services remains committed to its continued efforts to strengthen the economic growth and development of communities by making alternative funding investments readily accessible to individuals who are looking to invest back into their community.

-We invite your interest and investment in this financially and socially disruptive change in the way we do business.
+We invite your interest and investment in this financially and socially engaging change in the way we all do business.